FREE Shipping on orders over $899

 The new study, published in the journal Neurology, examined nearly 2,200 people between the ages of 40 and 50, with an average age of 46.

-“In addition to eating a balanced diet, the best current evidence for keeping your brain healthy as you age includes not smoking, staying mentally and physically active, drinking only in moderation, and keeping blood pressure and cholesterol in check.”
+“In addition to eating a balanced diet, the best current evidence for keeping your brain healthy as you age includes not smoking, staying mentally and physically active, drinking only in moderation, and keeping your blood pressure and cholesterol in check.”

 PRONAPRESA